cplee1/MWAX-Processing-Pipeline/README.md

 # MWAX Processing Pipeline
-Nextflow workflows for processing VCS pulsar observations.
-These workflows are yet to be tested on legacy observations, but should in principle be compatible.
+Nextflow pipelines for processing VCS pulsar observations.

 ## Installation
-These scripts are setup for use on Pawsey's Garrawarla cluster, but will eventually be expanded for use on Setonix.
-I am working on setting up a module, but in the meantime you can set up the pipelines by cloning the repository and then adding the `nextflow` directory to you PATH, e.g.
+These scripts are currently setup for Pawsey's Garrawarla cluster, but will eventually be expanded for use on Setonix.
+I am working on setting up a module, but in the meantime you can use the pipelines by cloning the repository and then adding it to you PATH, e.g.

-    export PATH=${PATH}:/astro/mwavcs/${USER}/github/MWAX-Processing-Pipeline/nextflow
+    export PATH=${PATH}:/scratch/mwavcs/${USER}/github/MWAX-Processing-Pipeline

+This pipeline uses Nextflow to schedule jobs and manage intermediate data products.
+To run the pipeline, you need to have the Nextflow binary installed and in the PATH.
+On Garrawarla, the `mwa_search` module already has Nextflow installed, so one way to setup the environment is:

+    module use /pawsey/mwa/software/python3/modulefiles
+    module load mwa_search

+If the repository is in your PATH, then the scripts should be executable from anywhere.

+## General tips
+All pipelines have a help menu available by setting the `--help` flag.
+The help also includes common examples, but if you only want the examples then they are available using the `--examples` flag.

 ## Downloading VCS data
+The `mwax_download.nf` pipeline has two main functions:

+* Download observations from the MWA ASVO
+* Move the downloaded data into a standardised directory structure

-The download pipeline uses Giant Squid to submit jobs to ASVO, then waits until the files are downloaded and moves them into the standard directory structure.
+Downloading is done using Giant Squid.
+It submits jobs to ASVO, then waits until the files are downloaded and moves them into the standard directory structure.
-If the files are already downloaded, then you can skip the download step and instead provide the job IDs.
-This will move the files from the ASVO directory into the VCS directory.
-Available options and an example are given in the help menu:
+If you prefer to use the ASVO Web Client, then you can skip the download step and instead provide the ASVO job IDs.

-    mwax_download.nf --help

 ## Calibrating VCS data
-The calibration pipeline uses Birli to preprocess and then Hyperdrive to perform direction-independent amplitude/phase calibration an all tiles.
-Calibrator observations are specified as OBSID:SOURCE pairs.
-If the source is in the lookup table (source_lists.txt) then the specific source model will be used, otherwise the GLEAM catalogue will be used.
-See the help menu for available options and typical examples:

-    mwax_calibrate.nf --help
+The `mwax_calibrate.nf` pipeline generates calibration solutions from MWA imaging observations using Birli (to preprocess) and Hyperdrive (to calibrate).
+The solutions are stored in both Hyperdrive FITS format and the legacy Offringa format for compatibility with VCSBeam.
+Calibrator observations are specified as "OBSID:SOURCE" pairs, where SOURCE is either a source from `source_lists.txt` or any other string.
+The former will use a multi-component Gaussian model and the latter will default to using the GLEAM-X Galactic Sky Map.
+In general, I recommend trying the GLEAM-X source list first using, e.g., "OBSID:-" as the calibrator input.

 ## Beamforming and folding on pulsars
-The beamforming pipeline uses VCSBeam, which can output baseband complex voltages in VDIF file format or detected timeseries in PSRFITS format.
-If PSRFITS format is selected, then the multipixel beamformer will be used.
-If VDIF format is selected, then the pulsars will be beamformed separately.
-Dedispersion and folding is done with `prepfold` for PSRFITS data, and `dspsr` for VDIF data.
-Detection optimisation is done with `prepfold` and `pdmp`.
-See the help menu for available options and typical examples:

-    mwax_beamform.nf --help

-## Potential future improvements

-* Calibrate and beamform picket fence data
-* Beamform on all pulsars in an observation
+The `mwax_beamform.nf` pipeline performs a variety of functions:

+* Beamforming using VCSBeam
+* Folding and parameter optimisation using `dspsr`/`pdmp` or `prepfold`
+* Uploading the final data products to Acacia

+The beamformer can output in PSRFITS format (Stokes intensities) or in VDIF format (complex voltages).
+When outputting PSRFITS, the pipeline/beamformer operated in "multi-pixel" mode, which submits one big beamforming job then post-processes the output as normal (per pular).
+For VDIF output, the pipeline/beamformer operates normally, where all pulsars are beamformed and processed in separate jobs.
+If you want both PSRFITS and VDIF dataproducts, the pipeline is able to run both workflows in parallel.